Oneida Limited: Manufacturing

 Oneida has had a variety of manufacturing facilities and capabilities throughout its existence.
-In addition to tableware, the company began by manufacturing silk, traps, and chains.
+In addition to tableware, the company began by manufacturing silk, traps and chains.
 It phased out these enterprises as they became less profitable.
 In 1916, Oneida opened its first international factory in Niagara Falls, Ontario.

 Oneida was a major WW2 manufacturer.

-During World War II, Oneida purchased a factory in Canastota, New York, to manufacture army trucks, aircraft survival kits, and jet engine parts.
+During World War II, Oneida purchased a factory in Canastota, New York, to manufacture army trucks, aircraft survival kits and jet engine parts.

-Throughout the '60s and '70s, Oneida's workforce grew from 2,000 to 3,000, and it transitioned into manufacturing stainless steel flatware.
-Starting in 1977, and continuing throughout the '80s and '90s, Oneida acquired orthogonal manufacturing companies manufacturing such items as wire, flatware, and china.
+Throughout the 1960s and 1970s, Oneida's workforce grew from 2,000 to 3,000, and it transitioned into manufacturing stainless steel flatware.
+Starting in 1977, and continuing throughout the 1980s and 1990s, Oneida acquired orthogonal manufacturing companies manufacturing such items as wire, cutlery and ceramic.
 To compete with international manufacturing, Oneida implemented high-volume manufacturing lines.
-It also opened new factories throughout the world: a dinnerware factory in Juarez, Mexico; flatware factory in Toluca, Mexico; a holloware factory in Shanghai, China; and a holloware factory in Vercelli, Italy.
+It also opened new factories, including dinnerware factory in Juarez, Mexico; cutlery factory in Toluca, Mexico; a holloware factory in Shanghai, China; and a holloware factory in Vercelli, Italy.
 It closed those factories in 2004.
 The factory in upstate New York was sold to Liberty Tabletop, sole manufacturer of U.S.-made flatware.

-Since its acquisition by Monomoy Capital Partners, Oneida has manufactured its products across North America, South America, Asia, and Europe by means of 50 manufacturing contracts.
+Since its acquisition by Monomoy Capital Partners, Oneida has had its products manufactured in North America, South America, Asia and Europe by means of 50 manufacturing contracts.

 Advertising

 Starting in 1899, Coles Phillips illustrated dozens of ads for the company, which was then known as Oneida Community.
 Noteworthy artists Maxfield Parrish and Jon Whitcomb also illustrated advertisements for Oneida's products.

-Oneida also focused on print advertisements in home, fashion, bridal, and epicurean publications, and was one of the first to employ celebrity spokespeople such as Bob Hope.
+Oneida also focused on print advertisements in home, fashion, bridal and epicurean publications, and was one of the first to employ celebrity spokespeople such as Bob Hope.
 Oneida inaugurated the practice by employing Irene Castle to promote its wares.

 During the 1960s, Deutsch Inc. worked on Oneida's advertising.
 More recently, Oneida's advertising campaigns have won several Clio Awards.

 Brands

-Oneida Limited serves various customer segments by selling different brands of banquetware, flatware, glassware, and tableware.
-Its foodservice industry brands are Schonwald, Sant'Andrea, Oneida, and Buffalo.
+Oneida Limited serves various customer segments by selling different brands of banquetware, flatware, glassware and tableware.
+Its foodservice industry brands are Schonwald, Sant'Andrea, Oneida and Buffalo.
 Its consumer products include the Oneida, Westminster and Stanley Rogers brands.

-Schonwald
+Schönwald

-Oneida Limited is the exclusive American marketer and distributor of Schonwald foodservice dinnerware.
-The line is known for its trendsetting designs, advanced technology, and high quality.
-Schonwald is the company's 5-star luxury brand of foodservice dinnerware.
+Oneida Limited is the exclusive American marketer and distributor of Schönwald foodservice dinnerware.

 Sant'Andrea

-Oneida Limited established the European-based Sant'Andrea brand in 1990.
+Oneida Limited established the Italy-based Sant'Andrea brand in 1990.
 The line focuses on premium stainless steel or traditional silverplate flatware.
 Oneida, through its Italian subsidiary, Sant'Andrea, S.r.l., acquired Table Top Engineering & Design, S.r.l. in 1998.
 TTE&D had been the primary manufacturer of its Sant'Andrea line of fine foodservice dinnerware.